appleraincoat/tp/docs/DeveloperGuide.md

 1. User requests to filter clients by providing a tag.
 2. Realodex filters and displays a list of all clients whose tag matches the input.

    Use case ends.

 **Extensions**

 * 1a.
-The input substring is empty.
+The tag input is empty.

   * 1a1.
-Realodex shows an error message.
+Realodex shows an error message indicating that the filter criteria cannot be empty.

     Use case ends.

 * 1b.
 The tag input is not of valid format.

   * 1b1.
-Realodex shows an error message.
+Realodex shows an error message highlighting the correct format.

     Use case ends.